What is Meditation

 Rumi

 This chapter is about suffering.
 However, my impulse to write is driven by my happiness.
 It is arriving like a circadian rhythm of joyful ease every morning triggered by my first and only cup of coffee.
 When I was younger, I wasn't particularly happy.
 The inner happiness gradually crept in through meditation and the self-knowledge that emerged from my life long dedicated pursuit of 'innerstanding.'
+So I am here to testify that happiness—though as elusive as a butterfly in nature—can indeed land in the body.

 The Cosmic Fool and the Suffering Scribe